What it’s like to buy your first home in Edinburgh during the Coronavirus pandemic

 However, Graeme doesn’t feel the pandemic particularly encouraged or discouraged his buying plans.
-He just managed to find a property liked in Canonmills.
+He managed to find a property he liked in Canonmills.

 “Lockdown restrictions actually encouraged us to buy a property more, as myself and my fiancé both began working from home, and we needed more space to accommodate this.
 Also, as we were now going to be spending an increased amount of time in our flat, we wanted to be able to make our home our own.”